N6RFM/psws-drf-tid-tools/docs/EXTERNAL_EVALUATION.md

 This is complementary to HF Doppler DOA analysis: where psws-drf-tid-tools measures phase delays between a small number of dedicated receivers, hamsci_LSTID_detection detects the gross spatial signature of an LSTID across the entire amateur radio network.
-Agreement between the two methods — timing, period, and propagation direction — is strong corroboration that a detected event is a real large-scale wave.
+A

 ---